hsiu-chan/LatexTemplate/readme.md

 # LaTeX Template
-The main document is `template.tex`
+The main document is `template.tex`.